Uniqueness and stability in bottom detection through surface measurements of water waves: Abstract

 \section{Abstract}

 This paper investigates the geometric inverse problem of recovering the bottom shape from surface measurements of water waves.
 Using the general water-waves system on a bounded subdomain of the fluid domain, we address this inverse problem, focusing on the identifiability and the stability issues.
-We establish uniqueness and derive logarithmic stability estimates in the determination of the bathymetry on any fixed smooth, bounded, open domain ${\mathcal O}\subset {\mathbb R} ^d$, $d=1,2$, from the knowledge of the free surface, its first time derivative, the velocity potential at a given instant $t_0$ within $\mathcal O $, and the knowledge of the bottom along $\partial \mathcal O$.
+We establish uniqueness and derive logarithmic stability estimates in the determination of the bathymetry on any fixed smooth, bounded, open domain ${\mathcal O}\subset {\mathbb R} ^d$, $d=1,2$, from the knowledge of the free surface, its first time derivative, and the trace of the velocity potential on the free surface, at a given instant $t_0$ within $\mathcal O $, together with the knowledge of the bottom along $\partial \mathcal O$.
 No further assumptions are required for uniqueness.
 For stability, we impose only a \textit{local fatness} condition on the region between the bottom profiles, allowing us to adapt the size estimates method.

 \keywords{Water waves, Elliptic systems, Geometric inverse problems, Identifiability, Log-Log stability, Log stability, Size estimates, Bottom.}